pakinui/ASLtoSpeech/README.md

 ## Usage

-Firstly, Our ASL to Speech App will access the webcam from user's devices to detect the hand object.<br />
+Firstly, our ASL to Speech App will access the webcam from user's devices to detect the hand object.<br />
-Once it is detected, It will then be put through the pre-trained American Sign Lanauge model to do the language detection.<br />
+Once it is detected, it will then be put through our pre-trained American Sign Lanauge model to do the language detection.<br />
-Those detected sing languages will be converted to text and will be shown on the frame as a subtitle. <br />
+Those detected sign language symbols will be converted to text, and said text will be shown on the frame as a subtitle. <br />
-These sentences made out of Sign Lanauges can be converted to speech by pressing the 'Translate' button. <br />
+The subtitle text will form sentences made out of Sign Lanauge Symbols displayed in the translate box, which can be converted to speech by pressing the 'Translate' button. <br />

-## Configuration

-This configuarations will be the Potential/Along-the-line Features above and will work on them during Bata.

 ## Codecov Coverage Graph
 [![image](https://codecov.io/gh/pakinui/cosc345/graphs/sunburst.svg?token=GUFNGUO6M4.svg)](https://app.codecov.io/gh/pakinui/cosc345)